 Other mechanical properties may also matter.
 Prestressed concrete, long-span bridges, and columns in tall buildings benefit from high modulus of elasticity and/or low creep.
 Both properties correlate with high compressive strength, but it’s best to specify them directly rather than predict them from compressive strength.

 On the other hand, if cracking is a concern, creep is your friend.
 Any material deforms under load.
 Under a sustained load it continues to deform, a phenomenon we call “creep.”
 But suppose instead of a constant load we impose constant deformation?
 In that case, the load needed to keep the deformation constant diminishes over time.
-This useful in paving.
+This is useful in paving.
 Suppose the temperature falls overnight.
 The pavement would contract if its base didn’t restrain it.
 Restraint of volume change induces tensile stresses which could cause cracking.
 But if the concrete creeps instead of resisting, the stresses are lower—ideally, low enough that it doesn’t crack.

 Thermal control plans

 Thermal control plans may be a necessary part of specifications for high-performance concrete.
-In applications such as bridge piers, radiation shielding, and airfield pavements, the warm core concrete may restrain thermal contraction of the cooler surface concrete.
+In mass concrete applications such as bridge piers, radiation shielding, and airfield pavements, the warm core concrete may restrain thermal contraction of the cooler surface concrete.
 Tensile stresses at the surface can cause the concrete to crack through the thickness.
 These cracks can be wide enough to stick your finger into.
 Thermal control plans alert the contractor that special measures are necessary to control cracking and provide guidance for doing so.

 What about durability?